Freedom™: Pete Sebeck

+Jon Ross

 Jon Ross, fearing both the established authority and the actions of people like Loki, has joined the Daemon community to help shape it into a thing for good.
 He travels to China to recruit an old friend (and former spy) Shen Liang, but Liang refuses to believe that the Daemon network is real.
 Using Daemon technology that cloaks his image on CCTV cameras, Ross escapes before he can be taken into custody.
 Ross attempts to convince Natalie Phillips to join the Daemon community, but she rebuffs him.
-Ross then heads to Greely, meeting Hank Fossen, awaiting Sebeck's approach.
+Ross then heads to Greely, meeting Hank Fossen and awaiting Sebeck's approach.
 The reunion is short-lived when they learn that Greely is surrounded by private security forces.

 Ross joins several other townsfolk to defend Greely, but they are outnumbered and outmatched by the heavy weapons and armored fighting vehicles of the private security forces.
 They are almost killed, but the virtual Darknet avatar of Roy Merritt, a Level 200 champion, rescues them and defeats the private security forces with airborne laser drones after they refuse to surrender.
-Worried that Natalie will be in danger from Loki's machines during his impending attack on Sky Ranch, he travels there to give her a Darknet Amulet of Protection.
+Ross worries that Natalie will be in danger from Loki's impending attack on Sky Ranch, Ross travels there to give her a Darknet Amulet of Protection.
 After the battle is won, he and Natalie join Sebeck in the last leg of his quest, preparing for a life together.